grigorig/stcgal/doc/USAGE.md

 Most importantly, ```-p``` sets the serial port to be used for programming.

+### Transfer baud rate

+The default value of 115200 Baud is supported by all MCU starting with the STC15 family, and at least the STC12C5A56S2 before that.
+For older MCU, you might have to use ```-b 19200``` for correct operation.

 ### Protocols

 STC MCUs use a variety of related but incompatible protocols for the